Watch anglage training · Les Brenets · 4 participants

 03 · Real watch components

-• Real components and concrete supports
+• Watch components and adapted holders

 04 · Fundamental gestures